-All of the Borough's asset backed securities have remaining maturity dates of greater than five years.
-The maturities range from the year 2023 to 2057 and are highly sensitive to interest rate risk.
+All of the Borough's asset backed securities have remaining maturity dates of greater than one year.
+The maturities range from the year 2023 to 2053 and are highly sensitive to interest rate risk.
 The remainder of the Borough's investments have maturity dates, if any, of one year or less.